Eric Gales: 2000s - 2010s

 In 2004, he contributed a cover of "May This Be Love" to the album Power of Soul: A Tribute to Jimi Hendrix.
-He also teamed up with two former Band of Gypsys members, Buddy Miles and Billy Cox to contribute to the The Band of Gypsys Return album that was released in 2006.
+He also teamed up with two former Band of Gypsys members, Buddy Miles and Billy Cox to contribute to The Band of Gypsys Return album that was released in 2006.
 In 2008, he and other guitarists participated in the touring tribute to Jimi Hendrix, Experience Hendrix.
 The touring group of musicians included Billy Cox, Eric Johnson, Chris Layton, Doyle Bramhall II, Brad Whitford and Mitch Mitchell (it was the last tour that Mitchell played on).

 In the winter of 2010, Gales returned to the touring circuit in Europe with TM Stevens on bass guitar and Keith LeBlanc on drums.
 The tour was billed as VooDoo Chile and featured works of Jimi Hendrix as well as original material from both Gales and Stevens.

 In February 2013, Magna Carta Records released the album Pinnick Gales Pridgen, produced by Mike Varney and featuring Gales on guitar and vocals, Doug Pinnick on bass and vocals, and Thomas Pridgen on drums.
 The 13-track album featured one cover song, "Sunshine of Your Love", originally by Cream, one short instrumental based on Ludwig van Beethoven's "Für Elise", and the remaining songs written by some combination of Pinnick, Gales, Pridgen and Varney.
 The follow-up album, PGP2, was released in July 2014.

 In 2017, Gales released his fifteenth studio effort, Middle of the Road, featuring numerous artists, including Gary Clark Jr., Lauryn Hill and others, as well as his own brother and mother.
 The album became his first to chart on Billboards Top Blues Album chart, peaking at number 4, while Gales' following album, The Bookends, topped the chart at number 1.
 On May 9, 2019, he won the Blues Music Award for 'Blues Rock Artist of the Year'.
 In his acceptance speech, he said he was celebrating three years of sobriety.
 In May 2020, Gales won his second consecutive Blues Music Award as the 'Blues Rock Artist of the Year'.

 2020s

 On October 21, 2021, Gales released the single "I Want My Crown," featuring Joe Bonamassa.
 The song served as the lead single from his album Crown.
 Produced by Bonamassa and Josh Smith, the album was released on January 28, 2022.
 The album highlights Gales' "struggles with substance abuse, his hopes about a new era of sobriety and unbridled creativity, and his personal reflections on racism."
 Upon release, it debuted at number 1 on the Billboard Blues Album chart, his second to do so.
 It also garnered Gales his first Grammy nomination for Best Contemporary Blues Album.
 It was also ranked as the number 19 best guitar album of 2022 by Guitar World readers.
+Gales also played on 2 tracks for the score of the 2025 Ryan Coogler film Sinners.